jenpennen/git-basics/10-git-diff-overview.md

 #### File Metadata

-You don't really need to care about the file metadata.
-The first two numbers are the hashes of the two files being compared.
+This section contains file-specific metadata.
+The first two numbers are the commit hashes of the two files being compared.
 The last number is an internal file mode identifier.

 ```
 index 8dc3c53..22e876c 100644
 ```

-#### Markers
+#### File Markers

-File A and File B are each assigned a symbol.
+The files being compared are assigned symbols:

 - File A gets a minus sign (-)
 - File B gets a plus sign (+)